MIM8: Local Digital Twins

 While we align with commonly agreed definitions (such as the one above), communities have expressed that simulations require more complex work process than analytics, and hence, experimental digital twins are viewed more complex as predictive LDTs.

-We discern the following additional functionalities across the following layers:
+We discern the following additional functionalities across the following layers (L):

 * sensing